 Why do people choose famous places to leap from?
 Is it simply to grab attention, to attach a sense of the iconic to your final moment?
 Are they hoping they get caught before leaping?
 The Empire State, destined to represent the city’s promise and pure ambition, has also been a magnet for morbid thoughts even during its construction.

 According to a paper by the New York Academy of Medicine, midtown Manhattan has seen dozens of suicides over the years, particularly from non-residents of the city, combining fantasies of their own ends with those of the city’s grandeur.
-This has, of course, caused safety concerns for people on the ground — “They said the man landed on a van parked on 33d Street” says a New York Times account of one event in 1981 — to the extent that the Empire State Building has had ‘suicide fences’ on its observation deck for many years.
+This has of course caused safety concerns for people on the ground — “They said the man landed on a van parked on 33d Street” says a New York Times account of one event in 1981 — to the extent that the Empire State Building has had ‘suicide fences’ on its observation deck for many years.
 (Since, no surprise, 1947.)

 However, believe it or not, somebody did survive a leap from the Empire State Building.
 She just didn’t fall very far.

-As the story goes, in 1979, a depressed woman named Elvita Adams jumped from the 86th floor to end her life.
+As the story goes, in 1979, a depressed woman Elvita Adams jumped from the 86th floor to end her life.
 Yet the wind gusts can be quite powerful that high up and, unfortunately for her, one powerful gust actually blew her back into the building one floor below, breaking her hip.
 She was apprehended before she could try again.
 (And really, if something that extraordinary happens, she might have wanted to reconsider it anyway.)

 Of course, not everybody who attempts this horrible leap has a deathwish.
 Stunt aficionado Jeb Corliss was arrested in April 2006 when he tried to leap from the building wearing a parachute.
-Some of you may remember the heart-stopping video of the man being apprehended from the other side of the fences.
+Some of you may remember the heart stopping video of the man being apprehended from the other side of the fences.
 (A screenshot is below.)